Person · Other

 @williamshakespeare

-Explore the life and works of William Shakespeare through an engaging timeline, highlighting key events and contributions to literature.
+Explore the life and works of William Shakespeare through an engaging timeline that highlights key events and milestones in his literary journey.

 1560